 I love the mole negro here (which is a dish you really have to try when coming to Oaxaca).
 They also have great tamales and chiles rellenos.

 Tacos Roy is another classic in my Oaxaca food guide.
-It’s a small local chain that has several locations in the city.
+It’s a small local chain that has several locations in the city, my most visited on Valerio Trujano and Abasola/Piño Suarez.
 The tacos here are tasty, but my favorite thing to order here is pozole.
 What’s pozole?
 A suuuper delicious traditional soup that includes hominy, your choice of meat, and is often topped with cabbage, crema, onion, radishes, and other tasty toppings.
-If you’re wondering why you would eat soup on a hot day, just do it anyway - it’s delicious.

-I'm just adding this tlayuda spot to the best restaurants in Oaxaca list because I just discovered it.
-It's only open 3 nights a week - Thursday, Friday and Saturday for dinner.
+This tlayuda spot is only open 3 nights a week - Thursday, Friday and Saturday for dinner.
 It's very simple - walk in the hallway passing the tlayuda grill and have a seat in the open courtyard.

-The tlayudas here are absolutely delicious - perfectly grilled, crispy and smoky.
-They also have a tlayuda enmolada - or a tlayuda with mole sauce instead of the normal aciento.
-The tlayudas are on the smaller size (or rather, they are about the appropriate size to eat in one sitting. but you will find them much larger just about everywhere else).
+The tlayudas at Las Animas are absolutely delicious - perfectly grilled, crispy and smoky.
+They also have a tlayuda enmolada - or a tlayuda with mole sauce instead of the normal asiento.
+The tlayudas are on the smaller size (or rather, they are about the appropriate size to eat in one sitting. but you will find them quite a bit larger just about everywhere else).

 Since this is open late on weekends, it's a good Oaxaca food guide choice for before or after some mezcals.